will-lol/englishio/src/components/Outline.md

 My passage presents the global issue through its content, especially within Amal’s quotes which are enhanced by Zable’s interjection.
 ### Gallenkuş’
 #### Body of work
-- *Universes*, juxtaposing photomontages GI.
+- *Universes*, GI: juxtaposing photomontages, theme: inequality
-- Turkish creator, theme: inequality.
-Works: surround.
+- Works: juxtaposes.
 - Interview: purpose: empathise.
 Audience:.
 - Title metaphor: inequal, perceived.
-- In an interview, Gallenkuş revealed his purpose to be to create change by making “people empathise with problems in the world”.
-Gallenkuş’ audience may be people, especially in Turkey and the Greater Middle East with the power to make change.
-- The title, *Parallel Universes of Children* is a metaphor that describes the inequalities and two-way perceived inaccessibilities between Global North and Global South, in which Greater Middle Eastern states are over-represented.
-The foregrounding of children, a vulnerable and protected group in the eyes of society, in the title and more broadly has the effect of enhancing the global issue by providing an element of shock to the audience.
-- Gallenkuş’ ‘slicing’ of two images together, often with a single part of the image that is continued through the slice allows the audience to compare two contexts as if they were comparing colours of cars or clothing.
-In his artworks, where the difference between images is not paint but social status, he highlights a stark inequality, and thus the global issue.
-- This technique is seen in ‘I See You’, a photomontage featuring a stock photo of a crying Burmese girl in a refugee camp, juxtaposed with a stock photo of a girl.
-In addition to the slice and lining up of faces in the image, the global issue is accentuated by the eye-level framing and staring of the children.
-- ‘Wounded Girl with a Pearl Earring...’ is another artwork featured in the book.
-The montage is of two images, a wounded Syrian girl receiving treatment at a temporary hospital amidst conflict juxtaposed with a photo of the famous ‘Girl with a Pearl Earring’ painting.
-- Similar to ‘I See You’, the photos are sliced together on a hard line and faces are lined up.
-There is equal space given to each image, which may subvert the audience’s societal expectation that the painting is of higher importance, highlighting a global inequality.
-- Gallenkuş successfully conveys the global issue through his foregrounding of children and juxtaposing imagery.
+Children, vulnerable effect: GI shock.
+- 'slicing', with, allows car.
+In where difference !paint Λ status, thus
+- is seen 'ISY': girl Burmese camp, w/ girl. + slice, continuation, GI: eye-level.
+- 'WGPE'.
+Wounded Syrian amidst w/ 'GPE'.
+- Similar, sliced, lined.
+Equal space→subvert, highlight.
+- Successfully: children, juxtaposing

-Uǧur Gallenkuş’ Parallel Universes of Children, his book of juxtaposing photomontages from which my photo comes from, explores the global issue.
+In Parallel Universes of Children by Uǧur Gallenkuş’, Gallenkuş' explores the global issue through his juxtaposing photomontages.

 Gallenkuş is a Turkish photomontage creator focusing mainly upon the theme of global inequality and especially refugees.
-Many of his works feature photos from countries that surround his own, Turkey, in the Greater Middle East.
+In the works of *Parallel Universes of Children*, Gallenkuş juxtaposes photojournalistic images, from the Greater Middle East Region, where he lives with Western imagery.

 In an interview, Gallenkuş revealed his purpose to be to create change by making “people empathise with problems in the world”.
 Gallenkuş’ audience may be people, especially in Turkey and the Greater Middle East with the power to make change.